Westminster-Branson

-Westminster-Branson is a neighbourhood in the city of Toronto, Ontario, Canada.
+Westminster–Branson is a neighbourhood in the city of Toronto, Ontario, Canada.
 It is in the northernmost part of the city within the area of North York.

 Branson is located along Finch Avenue, west of Bathurst Street and east of the west branch of the Don River.
 Westminster is located just to the north, across the Westminster Cemetery.
 It is also known as Fisherville, after the former town on the site.
 It stretches north to Steeles Avenue, and the northern border of Toronto.
-The neighbourhood is home to North York General Hospital - Branson Site.
+The neighbourhood is home to North York General Hospital's Ambulatory Care Centre.

 Demographic

-This area is overwhelmingly populated by the Russian-speaking and, to a lesser extent, Ukrainian-speaking segments of Toronto, especially immigrants from the former Soviet Union's Jewish minority, many of whom immigrated to Canada by way of Israel.
-The dominant ethnicities of the area are Jewish, Russian, and Filipino.
+The area's population is predominantly Russian-speaking, with a significant, though smaller, Ukrainian-speaking contingent.
+Many residents are Jewish immigrants from the Soviet Union who arrived in Canada after a period of settlement in Israel.
+The neighbourhood's key ethnic communities are Jewish, Russian, and Filipino.

+As of 2006, the neighbourhood had 24,403 residents.

 Education

 One public school board operates schools in the neighbourhood, the secular Toronto District School Board (TDSB).
-The TDSB operates one elementary school: Rockford Public School.
+The TDSB operates an elementary school called Rockford Public School.
 The school board also operates one secondary school, Northview Heights Secondary School.